jagoncalves14/allocate-reviewers/README.md

 ## Automated Execution with GitHub Actions

+Two automated workflows run via GitHub Actions:

+### 1. FE Devs Allocation (Individual Developers)
+- Runs **every 15 days** on Wednesdays at 9:00 AM UTC
+- Checks if at least 15 days have passed since the last rotation
+- Allocates reviewers randomly with experienced dev guarantee

+### 2. Teams Rotation
-The script runs automatically every 15 days on Wednesdays at 9 AM UTC via GitHub Actions.
-The workflow checks if at least 15 days have passed since the last rotation before executing.
+- Runs **every 15 days** on Wednesdays at 9:00 AM UTC (same schedule as FE Devs)
+- Checks if at least 15 days have passed since the last rotation
+- Rotates team reviewer assignments using index system
+- Ensures different rotation from previous assignments

 ### Setup Instructions